leoniemclaughlin7/Vincent-Van-Gogh/README.md

 ### Sign Up

 * The sign up page allows users to sign up to a newsletter that will supply them with more information regarding Vincent Van Gogh.
-* The sign up page is comprised of three input feilds and a checkbox, it contains form validation, in that either of the text feilds must not be empty.
-The email feild must contain an email and the checkbox must be checked before the form is submitted.
+* The sign up page is comprised of three input fields and a checkbox, it contains form validation, in that either of the text fields must not be empty.
+The email field must contain an email and the checkbox must be checked before the form is submitted.

 <img src="assets/images/readme-images/sign-up.png">

 ### Form Submission Page

 * When the user submits the sign up form they are redirected to a thank you page.
-* This gives an indication to the user that their form has been recieved and that they have signed up for the newsletter.
+* This gives an indication to the user that their form has been received and that they have signed up for the newsletter.

 <img src="assets/images/readme-images/form-thankyou.png">

 ## Features Left to Implement

 * A user profile could be implemented to allow the user to sign in to the website.
-* It would be nice to add a feature that allows the user to favorite a painting.
+* It would be nice to add a feature that allows the user to favourite a painting.
 * The addition of adding and viewing reviews of the paintings would be a nice feature to add.
 * More of the work carried out by Vincent van Gogh could be added to the gallery.